MatsMoll/aligned/README.md

     online_source = redis.online_source()
 ```

-Then run `aladdin serve`, and a FastAPI server will start.
+Then run `aligned serve`, and a FastAPI server will start.
 Here can you push new features, which then transforms and stores the features, or just fetch them.